xmoto/xmoto/almalinuxdependencies.md

 # then cmake .. to check the dependencies resolved or not
 # then cmake to compile
 # then make install
+# @DEV you may add it to the wiki as per your liking i dont know how to do that cant see the add page option.

 sudo dnf install -y \
     cmake \